owncloud-archive/documentation/admin_manual/configuration/user_auth_ldap_cleanup.rst

 2. All configured LDAP connections are enabled and operating correctly.
 As users can exist on multiple LDAP servers, you want to be sure that all of your LDAP servers are available so that a user on a temporarily disconnected LDAP server is not marked as ``deleted``.

+The background process examines 50 users at a time, and runs at the interval you configured with ``ldapUserCleanupInterval``.
+For example, if you have 200 LDAP users and your ``ldapUserCleanupInterval`` is 20 minutes, the process will examine the first 50 users, then 20 minutes later the next 50 users, and 20 minutes later the next 50, and so on.

 You have two commands to use: